ISCPIF/python-gargantext/install/README.md

-#Install Instructions for Gargamelle:
+# Install Instructions for Gargamelle

-Gargamelle is the gargantext plateforme toolbox it is a full plateform system with minimal modules
+**Gargamelle** is the gargantext platform toolbox: it installs a full gargantext system with minimal modules inside a **docker** container.

-First you need to get the source code to install it The folder will be /srv/gargantext:
+First you need to get the source code to install it
+The destination folder will be `/srv/gargantext`:
-* docs containes all informations on gargantext /srv/gargantext/docs/
+* docs contains all information on gargantext
+    (`/srv/gargantext/docs/`)
-* install contains all the installation files /srv/gargantext/install/
+* install contains all the installation files
+    `/srv/gargantext/install/`

 Help needed ?
 See [http://gargantext.org/about](http://gargantext.org/about) and [tools](./contribution_guide.md) for the community

 ## Get the source code